FESCO Shutdown Notice - UrduPoint

 FESCO Shutdown Notice

-Faisalabad Electric Supply Company (FESCO) has issued shutdown program for Tuesday due to necessary repair, maintenance and expansion of electricity lines

-FAISALABAD, (UrduPoint / Pakistan Point News - 1st Jul, 2024) Faisalabad Electric Supply Company (FESCO) has issued shutdown program for Tuesday due to necessary repair, maintenance and expansion of electricity lines.
+FAISALABAD, (UrduPoint / Pakistan Point News - 7th Jul, 2024) Faisalabad Electric Supply Company (FESCO) has issued a shutdown notice for Monday due to necessary repair, maintenance and expansion of electricity lines.

-According to the program issued by the company, power supply from Fertilizer, Ghausia Road, Jail Road, Naimat Colony, Khayaban Colony and D-Ground feeders linked with 220-KV Jaranwala Road grid station will remain suspended from 5 a.m. to 9 a.m. on Tuesday (July 02, 2024).
+According to the program issued by the company, power supply from Meeranwala, Industrial Estate-II, Industrial Estate-III, Aftab, Lasani Town, Riaz-ul-Jannah, Mansooran and STS feeders linked with 132-KV Small Industrial Estate grid station will remain suspended from 6 a.m. to 9 a.m. on Monday (July 08, 2024).

 Recent Stories